sebpalluel/web3-monorepo/README.md

 - [**Walt.id IDP KIT**](http://localhost:9080/api/swagger)

-This is the toolkit server stack to access all the [DID](https://www.w3.org/TR/did-core/) functionnalities from walt.id: SSI, Wallet and NFT.
+This is the toolkit server stack to access all the [DID](https://www.w3.org/TR/did-core/) functionalities from walt.id: SSI, Wallet and NFT.

 You can [check the doc here](https://docs.walt.id/v/idpkit/idpkit/readme) for more information regarding the API.